jcace/simple-sprinkler/README.md

 ![logo](docs/logo.png)

-A simple Raspberry Pi irrigation controller.
+A simple DIY Raspberry Pi-based irrigation controller.

 > Note: I haven't spent the time to make the setup super streamlined.
 You'll need a bit of technical knowledge and willingness to DIY to get this going.